 Okay all, here's how this is going to work.
 I'd like you all to fill out this following sheet for OC submissions.

 Important rules to note:

 I will initially be accepting a maximum of twenty OCs.
 I might get more, I'll probably get less, but twenty is going to be my starting limit.
 However, that doesn't mean I won't accept more later, it depends on how large of a scope I want my story to encompass.
-All the OCs are accepted through either PM or review.
+All the OCs are accepted through PM only, not by review.
+PM only.

 I will only be accepting one OC per trainer INITIALLY.
 If someone wishes to submit more than one OC at a time, I will go with the first/top profile.
 This is mainly to ensure that anyone who wants to submit an OC will get the chance to do so, to prevent my twenty character starting limit from being filled by 10-12 people each submitting two OCs.
 IF by the time I feel like I want to stop accepting OCs and move ahead with the story my twenty character limit has not been met, I may go back around and choose the second character profile from each submission and go off that until I reach my cap, but THIS IS NOT LIKELY.
 Submit an extra if you like, but I'll probably only really pay attention to the first one.